ibmdb/node-ibm_db/README.md

 - Make sure your system has C++ compiler installed that support C++11 standard.

+- **For Linuxx64, MacARM64, Mac-x64 and Windows-x64 platforms**: If a compiler or required dependency is missing, ibm_db automatically falls back to a precompiled binary (for Node.js v16.x and above), ensuring successful installation without native compilation.
+Note that compilation of native code is attempted first.

+- Below prerequisite is applicable only if you need to compile the native C++ code of ibm_db or download of precompiled binary fail.

 - **For non-windows platforms**: gcc compiler version >= 8.4, python3, nodejs and `make` is required to install `ibm_db`.
 Default compiler on RHEL 6 does not have the required support.
 Install a newer compiler or upgrade older one.

 - Other required system libraries for Linux OS are: `libcrypt, libpam, libxml2, libstdc++, libc, libgcc, libaudit, libeconf, libz, liblzma and libcap-ng`.